 The Myth and Magic of Misery Mountain: A Diving Report

 So, pull up a chair.
-This is a dive report of the exploration dive we did this week, and is perhaps the most challenging dive I’ve ever done.
+This is a dive report of the exploration dive we did this week, and probably the most challenging dive I’ve ever done.
 The site was a pinnacle in the middle of Resurrection Bay.
 It started in around 100 feet of water and sank down to 1,000.
 Back in the day, there used to be a floating fishing platform that sat on top of it, so we knew there was structure and it wasn’t just a ball of mud.

 People have talked about diving it for decades, but a mix of the depth, and the fact it’s only practically diveable in the winter (it’s in the middle of a high traffic body of water in the summer) meant that if anybody had dove it before, we didn’t know about it.
 We had planned to dive it at multiple points this winter, but weather kept blowing us off.
 Even this trip came down to a decision made at the dock.

 Conditions were sub-zero on the surface, and it was incredibly choppy.
 We got an anchor on the top of the pinnacle, and the line/chain immediately zipped taught.
 We had gone back-and-forth on whether or not to bring scooters on the dive.
-It was incredibly beneficial we did.
+It was a godsend we did.
 Scooters and stage bottles were slung off the side of the boat, followed by our team of three, rolling off a deck slippery with frozen spray.
 The surface current was insane.
 We had said we weren’t going to use our scooters on ascent/descent, and that immediately went out the window.
-We battled our way to the anchor line, waiting for frozen valves and regulators to unthaw in the 36° water.
+We battled our way forward to the anchor line, waiting for frozen valves and regulators to unthaw in the 36° water.

 We took off down the anchor line, eager to get off the surface.
 The chain was humming with tension and bucking up and down.
 Because of the fact the nearest land was miles away from this site, it was critical that we returned to the anchor line and stay with it on the way up.
 We hit the bottom around 100 ft and got settled.
 The top of the pinnacle was littered with castle-like turrets 30 ft tall.
+It felt like Scottish Highlands.
 Cast-off anchor lines provided a boon to navigation.

 The diversity of marine life was exceptional, although it wasn’t overly abundant.
 The dive itself was uneventful, although past 150 ft, all the structure gave way to mud-covered rock.
 We had a ling cod follow us for a couple minutes.
 Rockfish were everywhere.
 Visibility was OK.